 Step 3 – Loosening the throttle ratchet screw and adjust the throttle “strength.“

-By lowering the tension on the blade with the dent, so it doesn’t act anymore on the cogwheel, will smooth out the throttle in general.
-However, if you do this, the tension of the throttle is lowered; therefore, you must tighten up a bit the first blade, which acts on the smooth wheel.
+However, if you do this, the tension of the throttle is lowered; therefore, you must tighten up the first blade, which acts on the smooth wheel, a bit.

 Due to a higher tension of the throttle blade acting on the throttle gear to compensate for the missing tension from the ratchet, you may feel that the throttle may be slightly sticky if acted very lightly upon.

-What I’ve done by myself (not following anyone’s guide) is that I applied a micro drop of grease (WD-40) on a screwdriver and then applying on the smooth gear from the throttle in order to smooth it out even more.
-You should not do this if you think your throttle acts fine enough for you.
-This is just an addition to smooth out the throttle, and you should be careful taking this decision if you need to do this or not.
+What I’ve done by myself (not following anyone’s guide) is that I applied a micro drop of grease (WD-40) on a screwdriver and then applied it on the smooth gear from the throttle in order to smooth it out even more.